Privacy policy

 STORAGE PERIOD – in accordance with the GDPR it means storage of data in a form that allows identification of a natural person for no longer than it is necessary for a given processing purpose; we store personal data no longer than it is necessary;

-INTEGRITY AND CONFIDENTIALITY – we process data in a manner that ensures appropriate data security, including protection against unauthorized or unlawful processing, loss, destruction or damage.
-We use appropriate technical and organizational measures to ensure such level of protection;
+INTEGRITY AND CONFIDENTIALITY – we process data in a manner that ensures appropriate data security, including protection against unauthorised or unlawful processing, loss, destruction or damage.
+We use appropriate technical and organisational measures to ensure such level of protection;

 ACCOUNTABILITY – the data controller is responsible for compliance with the above rules.
 We keep records of how we process your personal data to demonstrate our compliance when necessary.